Brandon-Rozek/website/content/blog/pysubscribepattern.md

 tags: []
 ---

 It is common for larger applications to have modules that publishes and subscribes to events.
-This post will outline a couple ways to achieve this using [decorators](https://brandonrozek.com/blog/pydecorators/).
+This post will outline a couple ways to achieve this using [decorators](https://brandonrozek.com/blog/pydecorators/) and standard methods.

 ## Single Event